gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

  1v5a8JxG8In4qFwreJA=
 ```

-## <a id="How Does DKIM Work?"></a>How Does DKIM Work?
+## <a id="how-does-dkim-work"></a>How Does DKIM Work?

-The DKIM process operates invisibly to recipients but works diligently behind the scenes.
-When an email is ready to send, the mail server automatically:
+The DKIM process works silently for email recipients, ensuring secure communication behind the scenes.
+When an email is ready to be sent, the mail server automatically:

-1. Creates a cryptographic hash of selected header fields and the message body
+1. Generates a cryptographic hash of specific header fields and the message body.
-2. Encrypts this hash using the private DKIM key
+2. Encrypts this hash with the private DKIM key.
-3. Inserts the resulting signature into the email headers
+3. Adds the resulting signature to the email headers.

-On the receiving end, mailbox providers like Gmail perform the verification by:
+On the receiving side, email providers like Gmail verify the signature by:

-1. Extracting the domain and selector from the DKIM signature
+1. Extracting the domain and selector from the DKIM signature.
-2. Retrieving the public key from DNS (`selector._domainkey.domain.com`)
+2. Fetching the public key from DNS (`selector._domainkey.domain.com`).
-3. Decrypting the signature using this public key
+3. Decrypting the signature using this public key.
-4. Re-computing the hash of the message contents
+4. Recalculating the hash of the email contents.
-5. Comparing the decrypted hash with the computed one
+5. Comparing the decrypted hash with the newly computed one.

-This verification happens within milliseconds.
-When successful, it confirms both domain ownership and message integrity, two critical factors inbox providers use in filtering decisions.
+This verification process takes only milliseconds.
+If successful, it validates both domain ownership and message integrity, which are essential for inbox providers when making filtering decisions.

-The selector component functions like a key ID, enabling organizations to rotate keys periodically without service disruption or maintain different keys for various sending sources (marketing platforms, transactional services, etc.).
+The selector acts like a key ID, allowing organizations to rotate keys regularly without interruptting service or to maintain different keys for various sending sources, such as marketing platforms and transactional services.

-## <a id="Why Does DKIM Matters?"></a>Why Does DKIM Matter?
+## <a id="why-does-dkim-matter"></a>Why Does DKIM Matter?

-DKIM has evolved from a "nice-to-have" to an absolute requirement for professional email senders.
-Here's why it matters:
+DKIM has transitioned from being optional to essential for anyone sending professional emails.
+Here’s why it’s crucial:

-**Deliverability Impact**: Mailbox providers have sophisticated filtering algorithms that heavily weight authentication signals.
-Technical analysis consistently shows 10-15% lower inbox placement rates for unauthenticated mail, often worse during high-volume sending periods when filters become more aggressive.
+**Impact on Deliverability**: Email providers use advanced filtering systems that heavily consider authentication signals.
+Research shows that unauthenticated emails have 10-15% lower chances of landing in the inbox, especially during peak sending times when filters become stricter.

-**Sender Reputation Protection**: A sending domain represents a brand's digital identity.
-Without DKIM, bad actors can send mail claiming to be from legitimate domains.
-These spoofing attempts damage reputation with both ESPs and customers, creating trust issues that can take months to repair.
+**Protection of Sender Reputation**: Your sending domain is a key part of your brand’s online identity.
+Without DKIM, malicious actors can impersonate legitimate domains, harming your reputation with email service providers and customers.
+Repairing this trust can take months.

-**Forensic Capabilities**: When diagnosing delivery problems, DKIM signatures provide crucial forensic information.
-They help identify exactly where in the delivery chain issues may have occurred, making troubleshooting significantly more efficient.
+**Forensic Insights**: DKIM signatures provide vital information when troubleshooting delivery issues.
+They help pinpoint exactly where problems occur in the delivery process, making it easier to resolve issues quickly.

-**DMARC Integration**: Modern email security requires a complete authentication stack.
-DMARC policies rely on DKIM and/or SPF passing to properly protect domains.
-Without DKIM, organizations have incomplete DMARC coverage and limited reporting insight—essentially operating without visibility into who's using their domain to send email.
+**Integration with DMARC**: Effective email security needs a full authentication system.
+DMARC policies depend on DKIM and/or SPF to protect domains properly.
+Without DKIM, organizations lack comprehensive DMARC coverage and reporting, leaving them in the dark about who is using their domain to send emails.

-The harsh reality is that today's email ecosystem treats unauthenticated mail with increasing suspicion.
-Major mailbox providers like Gmail now prominently warn users about messages failing authentication checks, potentially alarming recipients even if they do receive the messages.
+The reality is that today's email landscape increasingly distrusts unauthenticated messages.
+Major email providers, like Gmail, now alert users to messages that fail authentication checks, which can worry recipients even if they still receive those emails.

 ## <a id="frequently-asked-questions-about-dkim"></a>Frequently Asked Questions About DKIM